-Section Catalog Page(s) Current Catalog Statement Action New or Revised Statement Borrower Rights and Responsibilities 170 -171 Same as in the catalog Borrower Rights and Responsibilities When students take on student loans, they have certain rights and responsibilities.
+Section Catalog Current Catalog Statement Action New or Revised Statement Borrower Rights and Responsibilities Page(s) Same as in the catalog Borrower Rights and Responsibilities When students take on student loans, they have certain rights and responsibilities.
 Before the first loan disbursement, the borrower has the right to receive: 1.
 The full amount of the loan; 2.
 The interest rate; 3.
 When the student must start repaying the loan; 4.
 The effect borrowing will have on the student's eligibility for other types of financial aid; 5.
 A complete list of any charges the student must pay (loan fees) and information on how those charges are collected; 6.
 The yearly and total amounts the student can borrow; 7.
 The maximum repayment periods and the minimum repayment amount; 8.
 An explanation of default and its consequences; 9.
 An explanation of available options for consolidating or refinancing the student loan; and 10.
 A statement that the student can prepay the loan at any time without penalty.
 Before leaving the School, the borrower has the right to receive: 1.
 The amount of the student's total debt (principal and estimated interest), what the student's interest rate is, and the total interest charges on the loan(s); 2.
 A loan repayment schedule that lets the student know when their first payment is due, the number and frequency of payments, and the amount of each payment; 3.
-If the student has a Federal Direct Loan, the name of the lender or agency that holds the student has a Federal Direct Loan, the name of the lender or agency that holds the student has a Federal Direct Loan, the name of the lender or agency that holds the student has questions; 4.
+If the student has a Federal Direct Loan, the name of the lender or agency that holds the student's loan(s), where to send the student's payments, and where to write or call if the student has questions; 4.
 The fees the student should expect during the repayment period, such as late charges and collection or litigation costs if delinquent or in default; 5.
 An explanation of available options for consolidating or refinancing the student's loan; and 6.
 A statement that the student can repay his/her loan without penalty at any time.
 The borrower has the following responsibilities: 1.
 Understand that by signing the promissory note the borrower is agreeing to repay the loan according to the terms of the note; 2.
 Make payments on the loan even if the borrower does not receive a bill or repayment notice; 3.
 If the borrower applies for a deferment or forbearance, they must still continue to make payments until notification that the request has been granted; 4.
-Notify the appropriate representative (institution, agency, or lender) that manages the loan when the student graduates, withdraws from college, or drops below halftime status; changes their name, address, or social security number; or transfers to another institution; and 5.
+Notify the appropriate representative (institution, agency, or lender) that manages the loan when the student graduates, withdraws from college, or drops below half-time status; changes their name, address, or social security number; or transfers to another institution; and 5.
 Receive entrance advising before being given the first loan disbursement and to receive exit advising before leaving the School.
 In addition, students must meet the standards for satisfactory academic progress in order to remain eligible to continue receiving financial assistance, as well as to remain eligible to continue as a student of PMI.
 Refer to the Satisfactory Academic Progress information in the Current Students section of this catalog.
 A graduate's financial aid repayment commencement is determined by their last date of attendance.